Lexyei-Git/security-for-businesses/3-practical-controls/incident-response-basics.md

 1. **Identify**
    - User reports the incident or email security flags it.
-   - Incident lead logs basic details (who, when, which account, what was clicked).
+   - Incident lead logs basic details (who, when, which account, what was clicked) in `templates/incident-log.csv`.

 2. **Contain**
    - Immediately change the user’s password.